django-cms/django-classy-tags/docs/reference.rst

     .. method:: render_tag(context[, **kwargs])

-        The method used to render this tag for a given context. *kwargs* is a dictionary of the (already resolved) options of this tag.
+        The method used to render this tag for a given context. *kwargs* is a dictionary of the (already resolved) options of this tag as well as the blocks (as nodelists or ``None``) this tag parses until if any are given.
         This method should return a string.

-.. class:: Options(*options)
+.. class:: Options(*options, **kwargs)

     Holds the options of a tag. *options* should be a sequence of :class:`classytags.arguments.Argument` subclasses or strings (for
     breakpoints).
+    You can give they keyword argument *blocks* to define a list of blocks to parse until.
     You can specify a custom argument parser by subclassing this class and changing :meth:`classytags.core.Options.get_parser_class`.